biobotus/camera_2d/README.md

 module of BioBotus project.

-It contains a ros node for bacterial colony analysis (ros_bca.py), a python library for bacterial analysis (bca_cv.py) and a library to find the pixel_size of an image at a fix distance for a 2D camera using QR codes. (pixel_size.py)
+It contains a ros node for bacterial colony analysis (ros_bca.py), a python algorithm for bacterial analysis (bca_cv.py) and a script to find the pixel_size of an image at a fix distance for a 2D camera using QR codes. (pixel_size.py)